dmerejkowsky/blog/content/post/0079-bye-bye-pylint.md

 ```

-But here Pylint does not know about all the nice methods added "dynamically" by `attr` and wrongly assumes our design is wrong.
+But here pylint does not know about all the nice methods added "dynamically" by `attr` and wrongly assumes our design is wrong.

 Thus, if you run pylint during CI and you fail the build if any error is found, you have to insert a specially formatted comment to locally disable this warning: